Plokštinė missile base

 Plokštinė missile base (Plokštinės raketų bazė) was an underground base of the Soviet Union.
 It was built near Plokščiai village, 13 km north of Plungė, in the sparsely populated Plokštinė forest near Plateliai Lake, Samogitia, Lithuania.
 This was the first nuclear missile base of the Soviet Union built to house underground R-12 Dvina (NATO reporting name: SS-4 Sandal) ballistic medium-range missiles.
-In 2012 a Cold War Museum was opened at the site.
+In 2012, the Cold War Museum was opened at the site.

 History

 Construction

 When the United States started building underground military bases in the late 1950s, the Soviet Union felt the need to maintain its military capabilities.
 Therefore, in September 1960, the Soviet Union started the rapid construction of an underground military base.
 It was one of the first in the Soviet Union, near the village of Plokščiai in the Lithuanian SSR.

 The location of the missile base meant that its R-12 Dvina missiles (which had a range of about 2,080 km) could reach all of the European NATO members and NATO member Turkey.
 In addition, the soil was easy to excavate and the local population was small.
 There were no bigger towns or villages nearby, just isolated houses whose inhabitants were paid 4,500 roubles to relocate.

 In 1960, more than 10,000 Soviet soldiers started to secretly work in the Žemaitija National Park for over two years.
 The costs of construction were comparable to the costs of building a city district or a small town.